Schneider, Devils blank Flyers 4-0 to stop 7-game slide

 NEWARK, N.J.
+(AP) -- The New Jersey Devils were angry, and they took out their frustration on a longtime nemesis.

-(AP) -- Cory Schneider made 16 saves in his first shutout of the season and the New Jersey Devils beat the Philadelphia Flyers 4-0 on Thursday night to stop a seven-game losing streak.
+A little more than 24 hours after general manager Ray Shero publicly challenged his team, Cory Schneider made 16 saves in his first shutout of the season as the Devils beat the Philadelphia Flyers 4-0 on Thursday night to stop a seven-game losing streak.

 P.A.
 Parenteau, Miles Wood, Adam Henrique and Kyle Palmieri scored for New Jersey, which won for the first time since defeating Vancouver 3-2 on Dec.
 6.

+''It was a character win,'' Seth Helgeson said. ''Throughout the entire game, everyone was sticking up for each other.
+It wasn't one guy.
+It was the whole team.''

 The shutout was the 22nd of Schneider's career, and first in 45 games.
-His previous one occurred on Jan.
+His previous one came on Jan.
 16 last season, a 2-0 win over the Arizona Coyotes.

 Schneider's 16 saves were the second-fewest he has made in a shutout.
 He had 15 in the Devils' 1-0 win over Buffalo on Nov.
 30, 2013.